-Every year and every week, our team here at CJ Coatings encounters a number of on site panel repairs and spraying projects throughout the UK.
+Every year and every week, our team here at CJ Coatings UK encounters a number of on site panel repairs and spraying projects throughout the UK.
 Unfortunately, due to the UK’s strange weather patterns and inconsistency, buildings with external cladding sheets can sometimes become more vulnerable.

 As a result, contractors such as ourselves are needed to help maintain these buildings panels and meet health and safety requirements.

 For this weeks article we have decided to discuss the most common building repair that we encounter, how we approach it and how it can be resolved.